Bob Craig (rugby): All round sportsman

 Prior to his rugby career, Craig was one of Australia's greatest all-round sportsmen.
 He won eight consecutive State swimming championships between 1899 and 1906; he appeared in four Sydney premiership winning water polo sides and in 1905 he was a member of the Balmain soccer club which that year won the Gardiner Cup, the NSW State competition.

 Rugby union career

-Craig toured Britain and North America with the 1908–09 Wallabies and, at the end of that tour, won an Olympic Gold medal in London in the team captained by Chris McKivat.
+Nicknamed 'Boneta' to this rugby friends, Craig was chosen from the Balmain club to represent Australia on its 1908-09 Wallabies tour of Great Britain and North America.
+During the tour Craig played in one Test match against Wales.
+He famously carried with him a carpet snake on the ship to Britain and smuggled it through customs with the aid of team mate Tom Richards.
+Craig won an Olympic gold medal in London in the Wallabies team captained by Chris McKivat who defeated England (represented by Cornwall county XV).
 On his return to Australia, he joined the fledgling code of rugby league along with 13 of his Olympic teammates.

 Rugby league career

 His club football was played with the Balmain Tigers whom he helped to win four premierships between 1915 and 1919.